ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/llcache.md

 layout: learningpathall
 ---

-The following events highlight Last Level cache effectiveness.
+The following events highlight Last Level cache effectiveness:

 ```C
 //LL Cache Effectiveness Metrics
 PMU_EVENT_LL_CACHE_RD,
 PMU_EVENT_LL_CACHE_MISS_RD,
 PMU_EVENT_INST_RETIRED,
 ```

 Excess stores to Normal Cacheable memory will cause allocations into the LL cache if a writeback is issued to the LL cache or if there is a shared cache line.

-The LL cache is used to describe levels of caches outside of the core and DSU.
-LL caches can be an SLC inside an interconnect such as CMN, caches in a core in another cluster, remote devices, etc. In the RD-N2 system, the SLC is the Last Level cache.
+The LL cache is used to describe levels of caches outside of the core.
+LL caches can be an system level cache (SLC) inside an interconnect such as a mesh, caches in a core in another cluster or in a remote devices.

+In the Neoverse N2 reference system, the SLC is the Last Level cache.
 A cache line is looked up in the SLC if it is not present in the L1 D-cache or L2 cache in a CPU.

 ```C
 void stores()
 {